Birth Rights in the European Union: Mobilizing Change

 By car:

-Belgium has a highly worked out motorway network, the densest in the world.
+Belgium has a highly developed motorway network, the densest in the world.
 High-capacity motorways are centered around Brussels or cut across the country.
 The motorways are supported by a network of expressways.
 Most of the motorways are part of European routes.

 Some tips:

-You’d better to avoid Antwerpen, as traffic may be jammed due to road maintenance.
+• Avoid Antwerpen, as the traffic may be jammed due to road maintenance.

-Use the A10-E40, following directions to Gent, Oostende, but leave the motorway at the transport junction
+• Use the A10-E40, following directions to Gent, Oostende, but leave the motorway at the traffic interchange

 Brugge, exit 8, and follow the N31/E403 express way, following directions to Blankenberge.
 Be careful as there are speed limits.